theblackhat55/aria51a/README.md

 4. **View Details**: Click the view icon to see complete control information
 5. **Delete Control**: Click the delete icon and confirm deletion
 6. **Filter by Framework**: Use framework dropdown to filter by compliance standard

+### Managing Compliance Frameworks 🆕
+1. **View Frameworks**: Click "Frameworks" in navigation to see available frameworks
+2. **Browse Framework Controls**: Click "View Controls" on any framework card
+3. **Import Frameworks**: Click "Import Framework" to add ISO 27001 or UAE ISR standards
+4. **Search Controls**: Use search and section filters to find specific controls
+5. **Start Assessments**: Click "Start Assessment" to begin framework compliance assessments
+6. **Filter by Section**: Use section dropdown to filter controls by framework sections

 ### Using ARIA AI Assistant
 1. **Activate**: Click the robot icon in bottom-right corner